heapwolf/JUP/README.md

     ["div", { "class": "{{someclass}}" }, ["div"], "content"] // Renders: <div class="foo"><div></div>content</div>

     ["{{namespace}}:{{tag}}", { "{{somekey}}": "foo" }, "content", ["div"]] // Renders: <ns:tag bar="foo">content<div></div></div>

-** Exiting the dark ages of strongly coupled templating. **

-Remember "Classic ASP" or "Java Beans"? they never really understood the concept of the DOM.
-They chose to ignore it and just stub in some placeholders like <%=myVariable%> for server generated content then just rewrite the file.

-These days, not much has changed, there are lots of templating engines.
-I think choosing a templating engine with JS these days is like choosing between a fast car and a fast car.
-IMHO, the most important thing to look at is the concept, not the performance.
-Sure you could go to JSPerf and test how many milliseconds of difference there is between their compile times.
-But with the advancements of JS implementations, compile time is becoming irrelevant.
-Also, if it takes too long to compile, there is probably too much templating happening and not enough semantic HTML, too much logic, maybe even some over-abstraction.
-We need to think less about ~milliseconds and more about the big picture.

-Enter the "Separation Of Concerns" principal.
-As soon as you take something thats non-standard like ${x} or <%=x%> and put it in the markup, you have mixed metaphors, you've muddied the water.

-It doesn't matter what rock-star developer created it or how optimized it is, if it's sprinkled into the markup, its going to become problematic.
-Try handing your new brand of markup back to the potentially confused designer and say, "re-hash this with your whiz-bang-brand-x-awesome-IDE and get it back to me by noon".
-Most likely your if-else logic and variables are hosed.
-The idea is that presentation and logic live separately and safely.

-Enter Node.JS and server side JavaScript.
-One of my favorite projects to use with node has to be JSDOM.
-With a few simple lines of javascript and a single require, I can use jQuery to manipulate an HTML file on the server side before it gets served up!
-Since I can access #myDiv with out needing a ${placeholder} then I don't ever need to trash the markup.